View from the Associate Dean for Clinical Services

 Large Animal Hospital

-- New UF Equine Acupuncture Center: We are proud to announce the September opening of the UF Equine Acupuncture Center in Reddick, Florida.
-This new facility will allow us to provide world-class equine acupuncture in Marion County, often referred to as the Horse Capital of the World.
-The facility will be located adjacent to the Chi Institute of Traditional Chinese Veterinary Medicine and services will be provided by a renowned veterinary acupuncturist, Dr. Huisheng Xie, a longtime member of the UF College of Veterinary Medicine faculty.
+- New UF Equine Acupuncture Center: Last September, we opened the UF Equine Acupuncture Center in Reddick, Florida.
+This new facility now allows us to provide world-class equine acupuncture in Marion County, often referred to as the Horse Capital of the World.
+The facility is adjacent to the Chi Institute of Traditional Chinese Veterinary Medicine and services will be provided by a renowned veterinary acupuncturist, Dr. Huisheng Xie, a longtime member of the UF College of Veterinary Medicine faculty.

 Dana Zimmel, DVM, DACVIM, DABVP